labria/nomic-base/rules.md

 #### 108: Democratic Change in New Rules

-> a) Whenever a new rule is to be elected, all players EXCEPT the one adding the rule must collectively decide on a change in the specific rule.>> The change(s) in the rule must be relevant to the rule itself, and may not be a completely seperate rule.
+> a) Whenever a new rule is to be proposed, all players EXCEPT the one adding the rule must collectively decide on a change in the specific rule.
+> The change(s) in the rule must be relevant to the rule itself, and may not be a completely seperate rule.